10up/base-php/README.md

 ## Building

 There are currently a number of images being built for the different operating systems.
-This image is built with support for PHP 5.6, 7.0, 7.1, 7.2, 7.3, 7.4, 8.0, 8.1 and 8.2.
+This image is built with support for PHP 7.0, 7.1, 7.2, 7.3, 7.4, 8.0, 8.1 and 8.2.
 Note that we do not build CentOS/Rocky Linux based images beyond 8.0 and they will be removed in the future.
 Images are available under the tags:

 * CentOS 7 based
-  * 10up/base-php:5.6
+  * 10up/base-php:5.6 (Deprecated, no longer refreshed)
-  * 10up/base-php:7.0
+  * 10up/base-php:7.0 (Deprecated)
-  * 10up/base-php:7.1
+  * 10up/base-php:7.1 (Deprecated)
 * Rocky Linux 8 based
-  * 10up/base-php:7.2
+  * 10up/base-php:7.2 (Deprecated)
-  * 10up/base-php:7.3
+  * 10up/base-php:7.3 (Deprecated)
-  * 10up/base-php:7.4
+  * 10up/base-php:7.4 (Deprecated)
-  * 10up/base-php:8.0
+  * 10up/base-php:8.0 (Deprecated)
 * Ubuntu 22.04 based
   * 10up/base-php:7.0-ubuntu
   * 10up/base-php:7.1-ubuntu